anant-dev/codEval/README.md

 # codEval
-codEval is an online judge for college students that connect the faculty with the students.
+codEval is an online judge for college students that connect faculty with the students.

 ### Version
 1.0.0